 What Wine Goes Well With Rhubarb Tart?

-A crisp Sauvignon Blanc or a refreshing rosé pairs beautifully with this rhubarb tart, really complimenting its tangy and sweet flavours.
+A crisp Sauvignon Blanc or a refreshing French rosé pairs beautifully with this rhubarb tart, really complimenting its tangy and sweet flavours.
 For a non-alcoholic option, serve with a cold herbal tea, like hibiscus or chamomile, or a glass of fresh lemonade.

 Fun Facts About Rhubarb

 Did you know rhubarb is a vegetable even though we use it like a fruit in baking?
 Originating from Asia, rhubarb became popular in French desserts in the 19th century.
-Its slight sharpness makes it a favourite in tarts and jams.
+Its slight sharpness makes it a favorite in tarts and jams.

 Bonus Tip